 Chronological historical events

 1850: Around Christmas, when the Sir Harry Smith was the Governor and Commander-in-Chief of the Cape Colony, he was actually besieged at Fort Cox with a party of Cape Mounted Rifles at the start of the Eight Frontier War.
-After the war, the Ngqika lands were sold to farmers and white magistrates who then had total administrative powers over the land and its people, thus replacing the chiefs.
-The chiefs were given land by magistrates for their personal use and, indeed, until recently, a grandson of the famous Chief Sandile (Nqgika’s son and successor) lived at Chwaru, a village adjoining Fort Cox.
+After the war, the Ngqika lands were sold to farmers and white magistrates who then had total administrative powers over the land and its people, thus replacing chiefs.
+The chiefs were given land by magistrates for their personal use and indeed, until recently, a grandson of Chief Sandile (Ngika’s son and successor) lived at Cwaru village adjoining Fort Cox.
 Fort Cox featured prominently in the turbulent period of frontier wars, but the building itself has not survived.
 Most of the stones from the fort which once housed colonial troops have been removed for other buildings and some are in fact embedded in the concrete foundations of what has today become one of the most important centers of agricultural and forestry training for predominantly black students in Southern Africa – Fort Cox Institute.

-1926: Under the influence and guidance of great leaders such as Professor D. D. T. Jabavu and Mr. M. Peteni, the Magistrate of Kieskammahoek, Mr. E. Beal recommended that Fort Cox and a portion of land around it, be purchased, with a view to establish what was then termed the “Native Agricultural School” and this was agreed to.
+1926: Under the influence and guidance of great leaders such as Professor D. D. T. Jabavu and Mr. M. Peteni, the Magistrate of Keiskammahoek, Mr. E. Beal recommended that Fort Cox and a portion of land around it be purchased, with a view to establish what was then termed the “Native Agricultural” School, and this was agreed to.

 1930: The school was officially opened in September by then Minister of Native Affairs, Hon.
 E. G. Jansen.

-1934: Further 704ha was purchased from Chief Sandile, bringing the total area of the College grounds to 1 354ha.
-In these early years the College provided training in agriculture only up to 1969.
+1934: Further 704ha was purchased from Chief Sandile, bringing the total area of the Institute grounds to 1 354ha.
+In these early years the Institute provided training in agriculture only up to 1969.

-1970: In January the forestry students and staff of Swartkops College near Pietermaritzburg were transferred to Fort Cox College, and diploma course in forestry was instituted.
+1970: In January the forestry students and staff of Swartkops College near Pietermaritzburg were transferred to Fort Cox and diploma course in Forestry was instituted.

-1977: Opened officially on 9th February by then Chief Minister of Ciskei.
-Mr. L. L. W. Sebe, the New College campus comprised the administration block, classrooms, student residences, staff residences and workshop.
+1977: Opened officially on 9th February by the then Chief Minister of Ciskei.
+Mr L. L. W. Sebe, the New College campus comprised the administration block, classrooms, student residences, staff residences and workshop.

-1982: When the College was first opened as an agricultural school in 1930, the entrance requirement was Standard 6.
+1982: When the Institute was first opened as an agricultural school in 1930, the entrance requirement was Standard 6.
 This was raised to Standard 8 in 1950.
-In 1982 it was further raised to Standard 10; the equivalent of Grade 12 or National Senior Certificate, and the duration of the training was increased from two and a half to three years.
+In 1982 it was further raised to Standard 10; the equivalent of Grade 12 or National Senior Certificate and the duration of the training was increased from two and a half to three years.

 1983: Phase 2 of the New College campus saw the construction of the sports stadium and the assembly hall.
 The latter was named the Mgolombane Hall in memory great Xhosa Chief Sandile.

-1986: College introduced a three-year diploma in nature conservation.
+1986: Institute introduced a three-year diploma in Nature Conservation.
 This was inaugurated in July.

-1990: Of particular significance is the fact that, in April, Decree No. 5 of 1991 of former Ciskei, granted Fort Cox College autonomy, thus making it the only College of Agriculture of its own kind in South Africa to date.
+1990: In April, the Decree No. 5 of 1991 of former Ciskei granted Fort Cox an autonomy, thus making it to be the only Institute of Agriculture of its own kind in South Africa.

-1991: The College became affiliated to the University of Fort Hare.
-A memorandum of agreement by and between the Department of Agriculture, Forestry and Rural Development of Ciskei on the one hand, and the University of Fort Hare on the other, was signed at Fort Cox College on 11th June 1991.
+1991: The Institute became affiliated to the University of Fort Hare.
+A memorandum of agreement by and between the Department of Agriculture, Forestry and Rural Development of Ciskei on the one hand, and the University of Fort Hare on the other, was signed at Fort Cox on 11 June.

 1993: Phase 3 of building programme started in June with the construction of new classrooms, laboratories and residences, a new library, a diagnostic center and a boardroom as well as new livestock handling facilities and a new field irrigation system.

-1994: Phase 3 was completed and Fort Cox College could now boast some of the best facilities and amenities for student training in Southern Africa.
+1994: Phase 3 was completed and Fort Cox open doors to new intakes with one of the best facilities and amenities for agricultural training in the country.

-2000: Fort Cox College, like other colleges decided to remain under HE and offer training under quality assurance criteria set by the accrediting CHE (Council on Higher Education).
+2000: Fort Cox, like other Institutes decided to remain under Higher Education and offer training under quality assurance criteria set by the accrediting CHE (Council on Higher Education).

 2002: Fort Cox academic programmes received full accreditation from CHE.

-2004: The accreditation status of the academic programmes of Fort Cox College was re-affirmed by CHE.
+2004: The accreditation status of the academic programmes of Fort Cox was re-affirmed by CHE.

-2010: Fort Cox hosted South African Agricultural Colleges Rugby tournament for the first time in its history.
+2010: Fort Cox hosted the South African Agricultural Institutes Rugby tournament for the first time in its history.